hamzaumar8/tash/README.md

-# Solution to tasks on Python - Inheritance
+# Solutions to tasks on Python - Input/Output